devspace-sh/devspace/docs/docs/configuration/config.yaml.md

 In the example above, you could open `localhost:8080` inside your browser to see the output of the application listening on port 80 within your DevSpace.

 ### devspace.sync[]
-To comfortably sync code to a DevSpace, the DevSpace CLI allows to configure real-time code synchronizations.
+To comfortably sync code to a DevSpace, the DevSpace.cli allows to configure real-time code synchronizations.
 A sync config consists of the following:
 - `service` *string* DevSpace service to start the sync for (use either service OR namespace, labelSelector, containerName)
 - `namespace` *string* the namespace where to select the pods from
 - `labelSelector` *map[string]string* a key value map with the labels to select the correct pod (default: release: devspace-default)